Is my money safe? What you need to know about bank failures | News Channel 3-12

 Associated Press

 NEW YORK (AP) — Recent bank failures may have you worried about your money.
 But there’s no need for concern if your money is in a bank insured by the Federal Deposit Insurance Corp. and you have less than $250,000 there.
 If the bank fails, you’ll get your money back.
 If you have over $250,000 in one bank, that amount is considered uninsured and experts recommend that you move the remainder to a different financial institution.
-A new report from the Federal Reserve finds that Silicon Valley Bank failed due to a combination of extremely poor bank management, weakened regulations and lax government supervision.
+Nearly all banks are FDIC insured.
+You can look for the FDIC logo at bank teller windows or on the entrance to your bank branch.